sap-tutorials/btp-foundation/tutorials/btp-cf-buildpacks-java-create/btp-cf-buildpacks-java-create.md

     > Your role collection is assigned to your user and contains the role you need to view the content of your application.

-    Now you need to apply these changes to the `web` application by building and redeploying it again.

-9. Go back to the command line, and in the `java-tutorial` directory, run:
+9. Now you need to apply these changes to the `web` application by building and redeploying it again.
+To do that, go back to the command line, and in the `java-tutorial` directory, run:

     ```Bash/Shell
     mvn clean install